 The board is responsible for the preparation of the annual report and the financial statements to ensure that the annual report taken as a whole is fair, balanced and understandable.

 The annual report is drafted by executive management with reviews undertaken by third-party advisers as required.
 Additional steps have been built into the reporting timetable to ensure that directors are given sufficient time to review, consider and comment on the annual report.
 Our external auditor reviews the narrative sections of the annual report to identify any material inconsistencies between their knowledge acquired during the audit and the directors' 'fair, balanced and understandable' statement and whether the annual report appropriately discloses those matters that they have communicated to the audit committee.
 A substantially final draft is reviewed by the audit committee prior to approval by the board.

-The directors' remuneration report can be found here.
-It sets out the activities of the committee, the levels and components of remuneration and refers to the development of the remuneration policy.
+The directors' remuneration report sets out the activities of the committee, the levels and components of remuneration and refers to the development of the remuneration policy.

-The executive directors undertake a programme of regular communication with institutional shareholders and with analysts covering the Group's activities, its performance and strategy.
-Ian Lawson and Alan Dunsmore attended several meetings with institutional shareholders, private investors and analysts during the year, at the time of the announcements of the Group's annual and half year results, during visits to the Group's head office in North Yorkshire and on an ad hoc basis as required.
+The executive directors undertake a programme of regular communication with institutional shareholders and with analysts covering the Group's activities, its performance and strategy and issues regular trading updates to the market.
+Alan Dunsmore and Adam Semple attended several meetings with institutional shareholders, private investors and analysts during the year, at the time of the announcements of the Group's annual and half year results, during visits to the Group's head office in North Yorkshire and on an ad hoc basis as required.
 Feedback from those meetings was reported to the board, including the non-executive directors.

 The board has sought to use the AGM to communicate with private investors and encourages their participation.
 The notice of the AGM, detailing all proposed resolutions, is posted to shareholders at least 20 working days before the meeting.